ComparativeGenomicsToolkit/cactus/doc/sa_refgraph_hackathon_2023.md

 Here it is, with an explanation of each option following below.

 ```
-docker run -it --rm -v $(pwd):/data --user $UID:$GID quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
+rm -rf cactus-scratch && mkdir cactus-scratch
+singularity exec -H $(pwd) docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11 \
-cactus-pangenome /data/js /data/hprc10.seqfile --outDir /data/hprc10 --outName hprc10 --reference GRCh38 CHM13 \
+cactus-pangenome ./js ./hprc10.seqfile --outDir ./hprc10 --outName hprc10 --reference GRCh38 CHM13 \
 --filter 2 --haplo --giraffe clip filter --viz --odgi --chrom-vg clip filter --chrom-og --gbz clip filter full \
---gfa clip full --vcf --vcfReference GRCh38 CHM13 --logFile /data/hprc10.log \
+--gfa clip full --vcf --vcfReference GRCh38 CHM13 --logFile ./hprc10.log --workDir ./cactus-scratch \
 --consCores 8
 ```

-For `docker run`:
+For `singularity exec`:
-* `-it`: interactive / tty.
-Boilerplate for most command line tools
-* `--rm`: save space by removing the container after running
-* `-v $(pwd):/data`: mount the current directory to `/data` in the container
+* `-H`: Set the home/working directory to the current directory
-* `--user $UID:$GID`: run as the current user in the container
-* `quay.io/comparative-genomics-toolkit/cactus:v2.6.11`: the cactus docker image
+* `docker://quay.io/comparative-genomics-toolkit/cactus:v2.6.11`: the cactus docker image.
+It will be cached locally (probably in `~/.singularity` as a `.sif` file)

 For `cactus-pangenome`:
-* `/data/js`: Scratch directory that will be created for Toil's jobstore
+* `./js`: Scratch directory that will be created for Toil's jobstore
-* `/data/hprc10.seqfile`: The input samples and assemblies.
+* `./hprc10.seqfile`: The input samples and assemblies.
 This file was created above.
-* `--outDir /data/hprc10`: The output directory.
+* `--outDir ./hprc10`: The output directory.
 All results will be here.
-Remember anything relative to `/data` in the docker container will end up in your current working directory that you're running `docker run` from.
 * `--outName hprc10`: This will be the prefix of all output files.
 * `--reference GRCh38 CHM13`: Specify these two samples as reference genomes.
 Reference samples are indexed a little different in `vg` to make their coordinates easier to use.
 Also, the first reference given (GRCh38 in this case), is used to anchor the entire graph and is treated differently than the other samples.
 Please see [here for more details](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#reference-sample).
 * `--filter 2`: Create an Allele-Frequency filtered (AF) graph that contains only nodes and edges supported by at least 2 haplotypes.
 This can lead to better mapping performance. `--filter 9` was used for the 90-assembly HPRC graph.